lcrs/_.hips/README.md

 https://github.com/user-attachments/assets/3daf9345-0d87-436f-a49a-33efca1fd062

 #### [Ls_Caustics_v01.hiplc](./Ls_Caustics_v01.hiplc)
-Caustics are fun to play with in mantra, just set photon target on a caustic light to the transparent object and add a zero to the default photon count.
-Then constantly hit render in the IPR to update the map:
+Mantra rendered caustics in a quite different way to how Karma now does and they can still be fun to play with... just set photon target on a caustic light to the transparent object and add a zero to the default photon count, then constantly hit render in the IPR to update the map:

 <img width="1293" height="717" alt="Ls_Caustics_v01" src="https://github.com/user-attachments/assets/9d99f77c-3bf9-4ee0-831d-fdb37678a0c5" />